Grasslands National Park - Adventures in the West Block

 A designated Dark Sky Preserve, Grasslands National Park has the perfect conditions for viewing the night sky.
 Join Royal Astronomical Society astronomers for an entertaining evening of stargazing and more.

-A popular offering on Wednesday and Friday evenings, Fireside Chats bring park visitors together to enjoy good company, campfire snacks, and stories and songs inspired by the surroundings.
+A popular evening offering, Fireside Chats bring park visitors together to enjoy good company, campfire snacks, and stories and songs inspired by the surroundings.